Praha-Čakovice railway station

 Praha-Čakovice railway station (Železniční stanice Praha-Čakovice) is a station located in Čakovice, in the northern outer suburbs of Prague, on line 070 between Prague and Turnov.
 It serves as a passing loop on a mainly single-tracked section of the line for lines S3 and R3 of the Esko Prague system.
 In 2009 the station building was refurbished.

-In 2018, the place was intended as a future terminus station of Line C of Prague Metro.
+In 2018, the station was proposed as a future terminus station of Line C of the Prague Metro.